Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

   ```

-In BNS Auto Folder Attest service, each file in folder will be scanned and ledgerinput to BNS server to attest.
-BNS Auto Folder Attest service will call `onScanResult` callback to return scan result method after finish scanning entire folder and build the `scanResult`.
+In the BNS Auto Folder Attest service, each file in the folder will be scanned and ledgerinput to the BNS server to attest.
+After finishing scanning the entire folder and building the `scanResult`.
+The BNS Auto Folder Attest service will call the `onScanResult` Callback to return the scan result method.
-After BNS server attest the file, it will return the `ledgerInputResponse`.
-Then BNS auto folder attest service will build the `attestationRecord` by the `ledgerInputResponse`.
+After the BNS server attests the file, it will return the `ledgerInputResponse`.
+Then the BNS auto folder attest service will build the `attestationRecord` by the `ledgerInputResponse`.

 - [attestationRecord.java](../src/main/java/com/itrustmachines/bnsautofolderattest/vo/AttestationRecord.java)